-The ADR service is a simple 5 stage process.
+The resolution service is a simple five stage process.

-1 You must give notice of a dispute with mydeposits within 3 months of vacating the property, this includes providing all evidence.

-2 The dispute is then assessed by mydeposits.

-The landlord/agent provides counter claim with evidence to support their proposed deductions.

-The case is then passed to an adjudicator who then makes a binding decision.

-The deposit is distributed dependent on the adjudicators decision.

-A decision should be reached within 28 days and both parties notified within 10 days of adjudicators decision.
+- 1. You must give notice of a resolution case with mydeposits within three months of vacating the property, this includes providing all evidence - 2.
+The case is then assessed by mydeposits - 3.
+The landlord/agent provides counter claim with evidence to support their proposed settlement - 4.
+The case is then passed to an adjudicator who then makes a binding decision - 5.
+The deposit is distributed dependent on the adjudicator's decision.
+A decision should be reached within 28 days and both parties notified within 10 days of the adjudicator's decision

-NOTE:

-If you are sharing the property it is the tenant who submits the dispute who will be sent all correspondence.
+NOTE: If you are sharing the property, it is the tenant who submits the dispute who will be sent all correspondence.

-Moving out checklist Completed 1 Look over tenancy agreement, check in report and photos from the start of your tenancy 2 Clean and tidy property in accordance with the previous documentation (including appliances and garden) 3 Take time stamped photos of the property before leaving 4 Received check out report 5 Sign check out report 6 Return keys 7 Request return of deposit to your landlord/agent (if insurance scheme) OR through mydeposits (if custodial scheme)
+Moving out checklist Completed 1 Look over tenancy agreement, check-in report and photos from the start of your tenancy 0 2 Clean and tidy property in accordance with the previous documentation (including appliances and garden) 3 Take time stamped photos of the property before leaving 4 Received check-out report 5 Sign check-out report 6 Return keys 7 Request return of deposit to your landlord or agent (if insurance scheme) OR through mydeposits (if custodial scheme) 0